 Tokens Over Titles: Blockchain’s Real Estate Revolution Begins

-What is the simplest definition of represented by a virtual token real-estate employing NFTs really today?
+What is the simplest definition of tokenized real-estate using NFTs really today?

-It converts ownership of a property-holding entity into a distinctive blockchain token; transfer that NFT and, thanks to an embedded deed hash, ownership updates instantly.
+It converts ownership of a property-holding entity into a unique blockchain token; transfer that NFT and, thanks to an embedded deed hash, ownership updates instantly.

 How does the three-step LLC-plus-NFT flow actually close a sale securely fast?